Implicit differentiation for fast hyperparameter selection in non-smooth convex learning: Bilevel Optimization with Non-Smooth Inner Problems

-\end{assumption} \Cref{ass:smoothness,ass:proper} are classical to ensure inner problems can be solved using proximal algorithms. \Cref{ass:non_degeneracy} can be seen as a generalization of constraint qualifications \citep[Sec.~1]{Hare_Lewis2007} and is crucial to ensure \emph{support identification}. \Cref{ass:taylor_expansion,ass:restricted_injectivity} are classical for the analysis \citep{Liang_Fadili_Peyre17} and sufficient to derive rates of convergence for the Jacobian of the inner problem once the generalized support has been identified.
+\end{assumption} \Cref{ass:smoothness,ass:proper} are classical to ensure inner problems can be solved using proximal algorithms. \Cref{ass:non_degeneracy} can be seen as a generalization of constraint qualifications \citep[Sec.~1]{Hare_Lewis2007} and is crucial to ensure \emph{support identification}.
+Note that \Cref{ass:non_degeneracy} is hard to verify in advance in practice, and hard to relax theoretically \citep{Fadili_Malick_Peyre2018}. \Cref{ass:taylor_expansion,ass:restricted_injectivity} are classical for the analysis \citep{Liang_Fadili_Peyre17} and sufficient to derive rates of convergence for the Jacobian of the inner problem once the generalized support has been identified. \Cref{ass:taylor_expansion} is met for usual quadratic and logistic losses, as well as for usual penalties ($\ell_1$, $\ell_1 + \ell_2$-squared, box constraints).
+For instance for the Lasso \Cref{ass:restricted_injectivity} boils down to $X_{S}^\top X_{S} \succ 0$, which holds with probability one if the entries of $X$ are drawn from a continuous distribution \citep{Tibshirani13}.

-The next lemma guarantees uniqueness of \Cref{pb:generic_inner_pb} under \Cref{ass:non_degeneracy,ass:restricted_injectivity}. \begin{lemma}[{\citealt[Prop.
-4.1]{Liang_Fadili_Peyre17}}] Assume that there exists a neighborhood $\Lambda$ of $\lambda$ such that \Cref{ass:non_degeneracy,ass:restricted_injectivity} are satisfied for every $\lambda \in \Lambda$.
+The next lemma guarantees uniqueness of \Cref{pb:generic_inner_pb} under \Cref{ass:non_degeneracy,ass:restricted_injectivity}. \begin{lemma} \emph{\citep[Prop.
+4.1]{Liang_Fadili_Peyre17}.} Assume that there exists a neighborhood $\Lambda$ of $\lambda$ such that \Cref{ass:non_degeneracy,ass:restricted_injectivity} are satisfied for every $\lambda \in \Lambda$.
 Then for every $\lambda \in \Lambda$, \Cref{pb:generic_inner_pb} has a unique solution, and the map $\lambda \mapsto \hat \beta^{(\lambda)}$ is well-defined on $\Lambda$. \end{lemma}

 We first show how implicit and iterative differentiation can be used with a non-smooth inner problem. \citet{Peyre_Fadili11} proposed to smooth the inner optimization problem, \citet{Ochs_Ranftl_Brox_Pock15,Frecon_Salzo_Pontil2018} relied on the \forward combined with Bregman iterations to get differentiable steps.
 For non-smooth optimization problems, implicit differentiation has been considered for (constrained) convex optimization problems \citep{Gould_Fernando_Cherian_Anderson_Cruz_Guo2016,Amos_Kolter17,Agrawal_Amos_Barratt_Boyd_Diamond_Kolter19}, Lasso-type problems \citep{Mairal_Bach_Ponce12,Bertrand_Klopfenstein_Blondel_Vaiter_Gramfort_Salmon2020}, total variation penalties \citep{Cherkaoui_Sulam_Moreau2020} and generalized to strongly monotone operators \citep{Winston_Kolter2020}.